mosk-it/kagi-translate-ext/README.md

 - `cookies` - use to auth with translate.kagi.com

+## TODO

+- [ ] Look into streaming the response to reduce display latency and perceived lag.

 ## Note
 This is an unofficial extension and is not affiliated with Kagi.